 When people find out what I do, they always ask me, “What can I do for my skin?”
 And when I tell them that the number one thing they should do is “wear sunscreen”, it is often met with disappointment.
 They want me to tell them about some miracle potion that’s going to magically transform their skin but, the thing is, wearing sunscreen every day, even in winter,

-even when the weather is like it is right now in January, is one of the simplest and most effective things you can do to slow down the build up of age spots and wrinkles that are the signs of ageing.
+when the weather is like it is right now, is one of the simplest and most effective things you can do to slow down the build up of age spots and wrinkles that are the signs of ageing.

 But can’t I only get sun damage in the summer?